poxiest/CalendarApplication/README.md

 edit events <property> <eventName> from <dateStringTtimeString> with <NewPropertyValue>
 ```

-Changes the property (e.g., name) of all events starting at a specific date/time and have the same
+"events" Changes the property (e.g., name) of all recurring events starting at a specific date/time and have the same
 event name.

 ```
 edit events <property> <eventName> with <NewPropertyValue>
 ```

-Change the property (e.g., name) of all events with the same event name.
+Change the property (e.g., name) of all recurring events with the same event name.

 ### Viewing Events